EDalSanto/LearnCTheHardWay/README.md

 ### Pointers to Functions
 * functions in C -> pointers to a spot in a program where some code exists
+  * really a pointer to the address which represents the entry point to the series of instructions is the function
+* possible look at hex of executable to find where function is in raw program